clumsyspeedboat/Graph-database-Analytics-Neo4j/Meeting Blog/Meeting 04.md

 * Get database up and running with Neo4j and queries

 # Task Completed
-* Strategy to improve graphdatabase
+* Prepare installation script for CKG in Neo4j
 * Survey on different kinds of graphdatabase
+* Get database up and running with Neo4j and queries

 # Task on progress
 * Make MPA cloud working
+* Strategy to improve graphdatabase

 # Goals for Next Week